 – Cindy Heroux, RDN, author of “The Manual That Should Have Come With Your Body”

-Instead of creating unrealistic goals this year, jump-start your weight loss with these tried-and-true tips from the nutrition experts.
+Instead of creating unrealistic goals this summer, jump-start your weight loss with these tried-and-true tips from the nutrition experts.